AlaskaAirlines/AuroDesignTokens/README.md

 1. iOS
 1. Sketch (specifically color palette generation)

-### Gulp
+### The gulpfile

 The `./gulpfile.js` file is an example build pipeline that will consume the Orion Design Tokens and create the necessary resources for a production project.

+See code comments for information as to the Gulp tasks.

-### WebPack
+### Webpack

-See below **Install w/WebPack** for instructions related to running Style Dictionary with a WebPack build work-flow.
+A Webpack pipeline is supported.
+See **Install w/Webpack** for more information.

-### Run example locally
+### Run this example locally

 To run locally, clone the resources and run the following commands: